abner-gong/video-keyframes-extraction-python-package/README.md

-# Usage example:
+# Import the class:
+## Method One
-put this "KeyFrames.py" file in your project folder
+Put this "KeyFrames.py" file in your project folder and you can import it by `from KeyFrames import KeyFrames`
+## Method Two
+rename this folder to "KeyFrames" and put this fold into `/Anaconda3/lib/python3.6/site-packages` Then you can import it by `from KeyFrames.KeyFrames import KeyFrames`

 ## Easiest way:
 ```
-from KeyFrames import KeyFrames
 keyframes = KeyFrames()
 keyframes.extract("pikachu.mp4")
 ```